 - Overgrown teeth and nails

 - Damaged hips and broken backs

-Hands down, a Polish rabbit’s best characteristic is their wonderful personality.
+Hands down, a Polish rabbit’s best characteristic is its wonderful personality.

-There is a downside to being the energetic centre of the party though.
+There is a downside to being the energetic center of the party though.
 You need to occupy your Polish bunnies constantly.
-Ideally, they’d play or explore outside of their cages for at least five hours each day.
+Ideally, they’d play or explore outside their cages for at least five hours each day.
 They also want to spend as much time as possible with you.
-Without the proper level of socialisation, they can scare easily, become depressed or even aggressive.
+Without the proper level of socialization, they can scare easily, become depressed, or even aggressive.